 A Rumba Walk is nothing like the way we normally walk.
 When we walk down the street, we extend the leg in front of us starting with the heel, then gradually move onto it, collecting the back foot to arrive under our bodies so that it can swing forward.
 Not so in Rumba.

 In Rumba Walks, the body moves ahead of the foot.
+Think of moving the spine continuously, which will move your entire body.
 At a certain point, the foot quickly slides out to arrive underneath the body just in time to keep you from falling.
 We like to think of it as “catching” the body.
-The foot takes on a characteristic that is almost like flicking the foot, so that the heel strikes the ground almost immediately.
+The foot takes on a characteristic that is almost like flicking the foot, so that the heel strikes the ground almost immediately, though softly.
 There is only the tiniest delay in time between the instant that your foot strikes the ground and when your body arrives over that foot.
 This allows the body to continue moving forward to create that same “out of balance” body placement in time for the next beat of the music.
 In this sense you are moving “body, foot, body, foot” with the feet arriving just in time to catch the body weight.

 The entire foot has to arrive on the floor, flat, on the number count.
 You cannot have your foot out in front of you on the number, and you cannot have the heel up on the number.
 It must be a flat foot on each number in the music.
 On top of that, both legs must be straight as the body arrives over the foot.